 This part is to present some basis of logics which will be useful for understanding the other parts.
-Also, what is the matter with «science logic» and «heart logic»?
-After some recalls of known things, I expose a new quadripolar logic, which, in the second part on epistemology, will help us to understand the basic error of traditional science.
+After some reminders of known things, I expose a new quadripolar logic, which, in the second part on epistemology, will help us to understand the basic error of traditional science.
 There also are some notions, simple or subtle, on the limits of logic and theories.

-If we say: «Sabrina don't answer the phone, thus she is not at home» we do a logical reasoning.
-We start from a fact we can observe: «Sabrina don't answer the phone», and, with the use of reasoning: «thus», we arrive to an interesting conclusion, but that we were unable to know: «she is not at home».
+(Permalink) If we say: «Sabrina don't answer the phone, thus she is not at home» we do a logical reasoning.
+We start from a fact we can observe: «Sabrina don't answer the phone», and, with the use of reasoning: «thus», we arrive to an interesting conclusion, but that we could not observe: «she is not at home».
 So logic is what allows, knowing certain aspects of reality, to deduce other aspects, unknown or out of reach.
 This is obviously very useful, in every aspect of our lives: at home, in society, into science or techniques, and even in nature, which is always logical.

 The rules of logic (and, or, if, thus...) were described by the Greek Aristotle, in the 4th century before Christ.
-From where its name of Aristotelian logic.
+From where its name of Aristotelian logic (more commonly called Boolean logic).
 They were not modified since.
 However numerous persons have a bad feeling in front of the supremacy of the «rational» logic, and oppose to it the intuition, the «heart», meditation, or the «non-Aristotelian logics».
-The purpose of this first part is to introduce these «new» logics, in an exact, clear and understandable way, after recalling «our» logic.
+The purpose of this first part is to introduce these alternatives, in an exact, clear and understandable way, after a reminder on Aristotelian logic.

 1) completely separated and distinct the ones from the others.